- Do I need to be vaccinated to attend this conference in-person?

 - Are meals included in the in-person conference?

 No, due to the planning complexity of our event and uncertainty about COVID-19-related restrictions in July 2022, no meals will not be offered.
 The conference site is adjacent to many restaurants, allowing convenient lunch and dinner options.
+We will host a welcome reception and a farewell event, both with light snacks.

 - What happens if I test positive for COVID-19 and I can no longer attend the conference?